gauenk/svnlb/docs/COMPARE.md

 Numerical Comparison
 ---

 To demonstrate this claim, we provide the `compare_cpp.py` script.
 We have two examples from the [C++ Code](https://github.com/pariasm/vnlb) provided in the `data/` folder.
 For reproducibility, details to re-create the C++ Code results are included in the [VNLB.md](https://github.com/gauenk/pyvnlb/blob/master/VNLB.md) file.
 To run the comparison with the provided C++ outputs, type:

 ```
 $ export OMP_NUM_THREADS=4
 $ python compare_cpp.py
 ```

 The script prints the below table.
-Each element of the table is the sum of the absolute error between the outputs from the Python API and C++ Code.
+Each element of the table is the sum of the relative error between the outputs from the Python API and C++ Code.

 |                   |   noisyForFlow |   noisyForVnlb |   fflow |   bflow |   basic |   denoised |
 |:------------------|---------------:|---------------:|--------:|--------:|--------:|-----------:|